arcionlabs/arcion-docs/content/docs/sources/source-setup/Cassandra.md

     vi filter/cassandra_filter.yaml
     ```

 2. In accordance to you replication needs, specify the data which is to be replicated.
-Use the format of the example explained below:
+Use the format of the below explained example:

     ```yaml
     allow: